 - 3.1 The Commissioning review approved by Council in July 2016 contained recommendations to enable the council to meet the statutory targets.
-The majority of the recommendations have now been implemented. - 3.2 In order to meet the statutory recycling target increase to 64% in 2019/20, initiatives which will be explored/implemented in 2018/19 and beyond include: - The continued implementation of a comprehensive communications campaign and enforcement strategy to increase recycling participation and seeking behavioural change and increased community engagement. - Continue work on leading the procurement of a regional energy from waste solution. - Investigate options for getting residents to divert more recyclables from their black bags into their recycling bags to improve both recycling performance and the budget position. - Continue to review the commercial waste service offer/pricing structure so it is appropriate for all customers. - 3.3 The service will continue to monitor recycling performance and levels of residual waste.
+The majority of the recommendations have now been implemented. - 3.2 In order to meet the statutory recycling target increase to 64% in 2019/20, initiatives which will be explored include: - Continue work on leading the procurement of a regional energy from waste solution. - Continue to improve the quality of materials from recycling bags to protect both recycling performance and the budget position. - Continue to review the commercial waste service offer/pricing structure so it is appropriate for all customers. - Continue to implement the Keep it Out campaign at communal collection point (e.g. flats) where there appears to be a higher percentage of recyclable items in the black bag. - 3.3 The service will continue to monitor recycling performance and levels of residual waste.
 The service will continue to review new recycling technologies and markets to ensure it maximises recycling performance within available budgets. - 3.4 Welsh Government are reviewing the definition of what is considered recycling.
 This may negatively impact the recycling performance for each Welsh LA.